sanneh2/Universal-Status-Monitor/README.md

 /daily: Endpoint for the daily system health check.
 Posts an incident report saying "All Systems Operational."
 (Recommended every 24 hours at a set time)

 /health: Endpoint for the server health check.

-# Middleware

-monitorMiddleware(req, res, next): Middleware function for monitoring service status.
-Checks the status of configured services and reports incidents to Atlassian Statuspage.

-dailyReportMiddleware(req, res, next): Middleware function for the daily system health check.
-Posts an incident report saying "All Systems Operational" if all services are operational.

-## Environment Variables:

-Set the necessary environment variables in the .env file, including the Atlassian Statuspage API key, page ID, and MongoDB URI (if applicable).

-# Server Health Check

-Visit /health to check the health of the server.
-It should respond with "OK" if the server is running.

 ## License